MouseLand/cellpose/README.md

 pip uninstall torch
 ~~~

 Follow the instructions [here](https://pytorch.org/get-started/locally/) to determine what version to install.
-The Anaconda install is recommended along with CUDA version 10.2.
+The Anaconda install is strongly recommended, and then choose the CUDA version that is supported by your GPU (newer GPUs may need newer CUDA versions > 10.2).
 For instance this command will install the 10.2 version on Linux and Windows (note the `torchvision` and `torchaudio` commands are removed because cellpose doesn't require them):

 ~~~
 conda install pytorch cudatoolkit=10.2 -c pytorch